 Research misconduct: a serious breach of the Australian Code for the Responsible Conduct of Research, the Responsible Research Conduct – Governing Policy, other relevant university policies or procedures, and/or relevant legislation that is also intentional or reckless or negligent.

 3Rs: Replacement, Reduction and Refinement as defined in the Australian code for the care and use of animals for scientific purposes.

 4. Policy statement

-5.2 All individuals involved in USC research activities are required to adhere to the principles of responsible research conduct.
+5.2 All individuals involved in research activities are required to adhere to the principles of responsible research conduct.
 In accordance with the Code, the principles of responsible research conduct are:

 Researchers must present information truthfully and accurately in proposing, conducting, and reporting their research.

 Researchers must demonstrate robust methodology and attention to detail in their research and avoid or acknowledge biases as appropriate.